 Best Akita leash training tips

 Remember that dogs have a short attention span, so keep your sessions short.
-Therefore, ending them when your Akita is still eager to do more is better than when he is mentally exhausted.
+Therefore, ending them when your Akita is still eager to do more is better than when they are mentally exhausted.

-When you go out with your Akita, always carry a few treats to reward him from time to time when he behaves well.
-He deserves it!
-Over time, your dog won’t need frequent feeding to maintain his leash, but starting with generosity is the key.
+When you go out with your Akita, always carry a few treats to reward them from time to time when they behave well.
+They deserve it!
+Over time, your dog won’t need frequent feeding to maintain their leash, but starting with generosity is the key.

-Keep the length of your dog’s leash short enough to prevent him from quickly leaving your side.
-But don’t keep it so short that you’re pulling him, though.
+Keep the length of your dog’s leash short enough to prevent them from quickly leaving your side.
+But don’t keep it so short that you’re pulling them, though.